virtual-puppet-project/vpuppr/docs/HIGH_LEVEL_ARCHITECTURE.md

 ## Resource Config
 A resource config is an `.ini` file that describes how the runtime-loadable resource should be handled by the application.

+There is only one required section and field:
+* General
+  * Name
+    * The canonical name of the plugin overall.
+This is used to refer to the plugin globally

+Other sections will be regarded as describing plugin functionality (e.g. Runner, Model, etc).

+The required fields for other keys are:
+* Type
+  * The intended type for the resource
+  * e.g. `runner`, `model`, etc
+* Entrypoint
+  * The relative path to the script to use.
+This must be unique unless the `Type` is `plugin`